Gerda Taro: Legacy

 On 26 September 2007, the International Center of Photography opened the first major U.S. exhibition of Taro's photographs.

 In October 2008, the City of Stuttgart named a square at the intersection of Hohenheimer, Dannecker and Alexander Strasse after Taro: the Gerda-Taro-Platz.
 The square was redesigned in 2014, with an inauguration ceremony on 18 November, to include nine metal steles, each with one letter of her name cut out, visible from a distance.

 In the summer of 2016 an open-air display of Taro's Spanish Civil War photographs was part of the f/stop photography festival in Leipzig.
 When the festival ended, it was decided the display, partly paid for by crowdfunding, would become permanent.
 Shortly after, on 4 August, the display of Taro's work was destroyed by smearing it with black paint.
 With a crowdfunding project to restore the work ongoing, the destroyed work remains in place.
 It is suspected the destruction is motivated by anti-refugee or anti-semitic sentiments.

 The novel Waiting for Robert Capa, by Susana Fortes (2011 – English translation by Adriana V. López), is a fictionalized account of the life of Taro and Capa.

 The documentary film, The Mexican Suitcase (2011), tells the story of a suitcase of 4,500 lost negatives taken by Taro, Capa and David Seymour during the Spanish Civil War.
 The suitcase, and the negatives, are currently housed at the International Center of Photography in New York City.
-The stage play Shooting With Light, produced by theater company Idle Motion, is based on this film.
-In sorting through the works of this collection, many photographs once attributed to Capa were found to be Taro's, thus allowing a greater understanding of her contribution to photojournalism.
-Describing one difference in her style as compared to that of Capa, curator Kristen Lubben said "Her pictures are much more posed, using strong camera angles.
-Capa was much more into movement."